tritonro/TEST-Bootcamp-Backend/README.md

 # TEST Bootcamp Backend Activity

 ## Introduction
-In this activity, you will be making the backend for a forum website.
-This website will consist of a login page, a home page, and a new post page.
-All of these pages will be given to you.
-In order for the website to work however, you will need to create the login workflow, render the feed, and allow users to create new posts.
+In this activity, you will be making the backend for a website.
+This website will consist of a login page and a home page.
+Both of these pages will be given to you.
+In order for the website to work however, you will need to create the login workflow and render the home page.

 This will involve
-1. Creating a database in MongoDB to store user account info and all of the posts
+1. Creating a database in MongoDB to store user account info
 2. Creating and connecting an Express.js server to the database through a MongoDB driver
 3. Writing the backend logic for the Express.js server to route web pages and retrieve and post data to the database